ATPAustinPeng/sorting-algorithm-database/README.md

 and sharing other important ideas about each algorithm.

 Note: All the information I cover here are based off my implementation of each sorting algorithm.
 There are too many variations of each sorting algorithm and I cannot possibly cover them all.
+Additionally, I have only implemented the algorithms to sort integers.

 ### Bubble Sort
 * **How It Works**